Horace Campbell: Teaching

-Before joining Syracuse University, Campbell taught in the Department of Political Science at Northwestern University in Evanston, Illinois, and spent six years at the University of Dar es Salaam, Tanzania.
-He later served as a visiting professor in China, South Africa, Ireland, and Uganda.
-In the fall semesters of 2011 and 2013, he taught as a visiting distinguished professor in the Department of International Relations at Tsinghua University, Beijing.
+Before joining Syracuse University, Campbell taught in the department of political science at Northwestern University in Evanston, Illinois, and spent six years at the University of Dar es Salaam in Tanzania.
+He visited universities in China, South Africa, Ireland, and Uganda as a professor and taught as a visiting professor at the School of International Relations at Tsinghua University in Beijing, and at Trinity College of Dublin.